Lower Bounds for Symmetric Circuits for the Determinant: Concluding Discussion

 Hella's bijection game~\cite{Hella1996} is a two-player game played on relational structures, such as graphs.
 It was defined to demonstrate indistinguishability of structures in logics with counting and extensions thereof.
 The indistinguishability relations it defines on graphs are closely tied to Weisfeiler-Leman equivalences~\cite{CFI92}.
 The games are played on a pair of structures $A$ and $B$ by two players called Spoiler and Duplicator.
 Spoiler aims to show that the two structures are different while Duplicator pretends they are the same.
 We associate with each structure a sequence of $k$ pebbles which are placed in the course of the game on elements of the two structures.
 The game proceeds in a sequence of rounds.
 The number of rounds can be greater than $k$ and so pebbles can be moved from one element to another during the course of the game.
 At each round, Spoiler chooses a pebble $p_i$ ($i \in [k]$) from $A$ and the matching pebble $q_i$ from $B$.
 Duplicator provides a bijection $h$ between the two structures.
 Spoiler then chooses an element $a$ of $A$ on which to place $p_i$ and $q_i$ is placed on $h(a)$.
 In each round, Duplicator must ensure that the partial map between the two structures defined by the placement of the pebbles is a partial isomorphism, otherwise Spoiler wins.
 For more details on this game see~\cite{grohe2017descriptive}.

 The connection between bijection games and symmetric circuits is first made in~\cite{AndersonD17} which showed a connection between the expressive power of counting logics and symmetric Boolean circuits in the threshold basis $\BT$.
 This leads to the suggestion (made in~\cite{Dawar2016}) of using bijection games as a tool directly to prove circuit lower bounds.
-The main contribution of this section is the generalization of these bijection game in two different direction, as well as a series of results establishing how this tool can be used to prove more general circuit lower bounds.
+The main contribution of this section is the generalization of these bijection games in two different directions, as well as results establishing how this tool can be used to prove more general circuit lower bounds.

 We noted earlier that we may think of functions on $G$-sets as some sort of generalised structure.
 The development of the theory of bijection games (and supports) requires us to further restrict our attention to the case where $G$ is a subgroup of some symmetric group.
 The domain of the symmetric group corresponds in some sense to the universe of the structure in question.
-We call these \emph{indexed functions}, and discuss them in Section~\ref{sec:indexed-functions}.

 We also develop in Section~\ref{sec:supports} a theory of supports.
-The support of a gate in a $G$-symmetric circuit for $G \leq \sym_A$ is a subset of $A$ which determines both the evaluation of a gate and its orbit.
+The support of a gate $g$ in a $G$-symmetric circuit for $G \leq \sym_A$ is a subset of $A$ which determines both the evaluation of $g$ and its orbit.
 We establish in Section~\ref{sec:bounds-supports} the support theorem, which connects the minimum size of these supports with the minimum size of the orbits of a gate (and so the size of the circuit).
 We show in Section~\ref{sec:games-circuits} that if Duplicator has a winning strategy in the game with $2k$ pebbles on a pair of indexed functions then these functions cannot be distinguished by any pair of $G$-symmetric circuits with supports of size at most $k$.
-In Section~\ref{sec:bounds-supports} we combine this result with the support theorem to show that to prove exponential lower bounds it suffices to establish a linear lower bound on the number of pebbles needed for the duplicator.
+In Section~\ref{sec:bounds-supports} we combine this result with the support theorem to show that to prove exponential lower bounds it suffices to establish a linear lower bound on the number of pebbles needed by Spoiler.